toni-moreno/resistor/README.md

 * Easy alert management: it can  deploy alerts based on basic templates.

-* It has and resitor_udf with habilty to inject some tags / fields over datapoints depending on the value for another tag ( by example the deviceid)
+* It has and resistor_udf with habilty to inject some tags / fields over datapoints depending on the value for another tag ( by example the deviceid)

 If you wish to compile from source code you can follow the next steps